catseye/Equipage/README.md

 Equipage is the language that [Carriage][] might have been had I not been so concerned about quoting.
 (See "[Discussion: Quoting][]", below.)

-Equipage is a purely concatenative language.
+Equipage is a purely concatenative programming language.
 In this context, that means:

 -   Every symbol in the language is associated with a function that takes stacks to stacks.